sspanak/tt9/README.md

 Original Wiki: [Traditional T9 keypad IME for Android](https://github.com/Clam-/TraditionalT9/wiki/Traditional-T9-keypad-IME-for-Android)

 ## Building
 The recommended way of building is using Android Studio.
+As the of time of writing this, the current version is Android Studio Chipmunk | 2021.2.1 Patch 1.

 ### Building a Debug .apk
 Clone and Build instructions ...